muhamed-ramic/Projekat/README.md

 # ReactJs rendering map markers.

-ReactJs,Redux simple web app.
+* To run this project start the backend server as reactJs app.

-To run this project start the backend server as reactJs app.
+* BackEnd was only served as to get the locations of map.